apify/actor-legacy-phantomjs-crawler/README.md

 # Legacy PhantomJS Crawler

-The actor implements the legacy Apify Crawler product.
+This actor implements the legacy Apify Crawler product.
 It uses [PhantomJS](http://phantomjs.org/) headless browser to recursively crawl websites and extract data from them using a front-end JavaScript code.
 Note that PhantomJS is no longer developed by the community